-Internationally, the ultra-deepwater and deepwater floater markets are generally strong and also show signs of further strengthening, particularly in the ultradeepwater segment where Diamond Offshore believes that there are few uncontracted rigs available to work in 2012.
+Internationally, the ultra-deepwater and deepwater floater markets are generally strong and also show signs of further strengthening, particularly in the ultra-deepwater segment where Diamond Offshore believes that there are few uncontracted rigs available to work in 2012.
 However, based on a December of 2011 analyst report, there are 49 ultra-deepwater and deepwater floaters under construction, which are expected to enter the market in 2012 and 2013.
 Many of these floaters, primarily those scheduled for delivery in 2013, are not yet contracted for future work.

 Market strength for ultra-deepwater and deepwater rigs varies among geographic regions.
 Upcoming drilling programs offshore Brazil will require a number of additional ultra-deepwater rigs.
-This demand may be met by rigs constructed domestically in Brazil, including 33 deepwater floaters ordered by Petrobras.
-However, additional demand for ultra-deepwater rigs could develop if Brazilian drilling programs, including those of Petrobras, are accelerated prior to delivery of domestically-constructed rigs.
-In addition, successful exploration and development programs in West Africa have given rise to a robust market for deepwater and ultra-deepwater rigs in that region.
+This demand may be met by rigs constructed

+Table of Contents domestically in Brazil, including 33 deepwater floaters ordered by Petrobras.
+However, additional demand for ultra-deepwater rigs could develop if exploration and development programs in West Africa have given rise to a robust market for deepwater and ultra-deepwater rigs in that region.